"We couldn't create a new partition or locate an existing one. For more information, see the Setup log files".

 1. Windows cannot complete the installation

 If you happen to receive the persistent "Windows could not complete the installation" error and system reboot loop over and over, you're probably trying to install Windows 7/Windows 11/10 x64 operating system, or perhaps the fresh Windows installation is interrupted before a user account is created.
-You got three fixes to remove the error Windows cannot complete the installation.
+You have three fixes to remove the error Windows cannot complete the installation.

 2. Windows won't install from a USB

 It's the error that happened to Windows Media Creation.
-When the Windows won't install from USB, you'll try to fix it by checking if the USB drive is bootable, making sure that your computer supports to boot from USB, and set your computer to boot from the USB.
+When Windows won't install from USB, you'll try to fix it by checking if the USB drive is bootable, making sure that your computer supports boot from USB, and setting your computer to boot from the USB.